bongardino/eo1/README.md

 Some additional requirements are in `config/setup`

 ## Art
-1. Search through predefined categories in Harvard's museum API
+1. Search through predefined categories in a selection of museum APIs
 1. Select a random image object
 1. Ensure it will look good in portrait format
 1. Display the image in a browser